Dwarfess/Web-application/README.md

 ```
 6. To stop the application, press CTRL+C

-**ATTENTION: In order to run the application on your computer, you must first be running MongoDB.
+**ATTENTION: In order to launch the application on your computer, you must first be running MongoDB.
 Detailed description of the installation of the mongoDB you can find [here](https://metanit.com/nosql/mongodb/1.2.php)**

+## Brief description of application operation
-## Unauthorized users can
+### Unauthorized users can
    * View product list
    * Switch between stock lists
    * Login/register to app to do more

-## Authorized users can
+### Authorized users can
    * View product list
    * Switch between stock lists
    * View product information by clicking on the item